78 Integrated Rate Laws

 - Identify the order of a reaction from concentration/time data

-The rate laws discussed thus far relate the rate and the concentrations of reactants.
-We can also determine a second form of each rate law that relates the concentrations of reactants and time.
-These are called integrated rate laws.
+In an early part of this chapter, we learned how to express reaction rate in terms of the rate of change of the concentration of reactants or products.
+In the last section, we learned how “rate laws” could relate the reaction rate to the concentrations of reactants.
+In this section, we learn how to relate the concentration of reactants to time using integrated rate laws.
 We can use an integrated rate law to determine the amount of reactant or product present after a period of time or to estimate the time required for a reaction to proceed to a certain extent.
 For example, an integrated rate law is used to determine the length of time a radioactive material must be stored for its radioactivity to decay to a safe level.

 Using calculus, the differential rate law for a chemical reaction can be integrated with respect to time to give an equation that relates the amount of reactant or product present in a reaction mixture to the elapsed time of the reaction.
-This process can either be very straightforward or very complex, depending on the complexity of the differential rate law.
-For purposes of discussion, we will focus on the resulting integrated rate laws for first-, second-, and zero-order reactions.
+This relationship will vary depending on the order of the reaction.
+For purposes of discussion, we will focus on the integrated rate laws for first-, second-, and zero-order reactions.

 First-Order Reactions